Flops and the S-duality conjecture

 \subsection{Acknowledgment}

 This paper is dedicated to the memory of Kentaro Nagao, who made significant contributions to the Donaldson-Thomas theory and its relationship to flops, non-commutative algebras~\cite{NN}, \cite{Nagao}, during his short life.
+I would like to thank the referees for reading the manuscript carefully, and giving valuable comments.
 This work is supported by World Premier International Research Center Initiative (WPI initiative), MEXT, Japan.
 This work is also supported by Grant-in Aid for Scientific Research grant (22684002) from the Ministry of Education, Culture, Sports, Science and Technology, Japan.